GAIGResearch/Stratega/docs/structure/representation/index.rst

 **Tiles** form the board and have a *tile type*, an <x,y> position, and two flags that indicate if i) the tile is walkable; and ii) if it blocks link of sight between entities.
-Instantiations of Tile (`Tile.h <https://github.com/GAIGResearch/Stratega/blob/dev/Stratega/include/Stratega/Representation/Tile.h>`_) are dynamic, while their TileType (`Tile.h <https://github.com/GAIGResearch/Stratega/blob/dev/Stratega/include/Stratega/Representation/Tile.h>`_) decribes static information, common for all types of the same type.
+Instantiations of Tile (`Tile.h <https://github.com/GAIGResearch/Stratega/blob/dev/Stratega/include/Stratega/Representation/Tile.h>`_) are dynamic, while their TileType (`TileType.h <https://github.com/GAIGResearch/Stratega/blob/dev/Stratega/include/Stratega/Representation/TileType.h>`_) decribes static information, common for all types of the same type.
 Each tile type has a name, an associated character (for YAML level instantiations), an ID and the values for walkable and line of sight blocking for this type.